mili-tan/Fish-Telegram-Cloudflare-Turnstile-bot/README.md

 - A vercel account
 - The `token` of your telegram bot
-- The `site-key` and `secret-key` of your hCaptcha
+- The `site-key` and `secret-key` of your Turnstile

 ### Deploy to vercel

 1. Create your telegram bot via [@BotFather](https://t.me/BotFather)
-2. Go to the [Settings tab](https://dashboard.hcaptcha.com/settings) to get your secret key.
+2. Go to the [Cloudflare dashboard](https://developers.cloudflare.com/turnstile/get-started/#sitekey-and-secret-key) to get your secret key and site key.
-3. Go to the [Sites tab](https://dashboard.hcaptcha.com/sites) and create a new site key.
 4. Fork this repo or click the button below to deploy it to vercel.
 5. Go to the [Environment Variables](https://vercel.com/docs/environment-variables) tab and add the following variables:
     - `BOT_TOKEN`: The token of your telegram bot.
-    - `SECRET_KEY`: The secret key of your hCaptcha account.
+    - `SECRET_KEY`: The secret key of Turnstile.
-    - `SITE_KEY`: The site key of your active site.
+    - `SITE_KEY`: The site key of Turnstile.
 6. Redeploy the project to make the environment variables take effect.
 7. Set the webhook by requesting `https://api.telegram.org/bot[BOT_TOKEN]/setWebhook?url=https://[YOUR_DOMAIN]/webhook/[BOT_TOKEN]`